HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Google takes 8 of the top 15 most used third parties — including the top six spots! — and has no one even close.
-Google are market leaders in Analytics, Fonts, Ads, Accounts, Tag Managers, and Video to name but a few.
+Google takes 8 of the top 15 most used third parties—including the top six spots!—and has no else comes close.
+Google is a market leader in Analytics, Fonts, Ads, Accounts, Tag Managers, and Video to name but a few.
 A staggering 62.69% of mobile websites use Google Analytics, and almost as many use Google Fonts, with Ads, Accounts and Tag Manager usage not far behind in the 42% - 49 % range.

 The first non-Google entity is Facebook with a comparatively low usage of 29.18%.
-This is followed by Cloudflare's CDN fronting popular libraries and other resources (despite being listed as amp.cloudflare.com it also includes the much larger cdnjs.cloudflare.com).
+This is followed by Cloudflare's CDN fronting popular libraries and other resources (despite being listed as amp.cloudflare.com it also includes the much larger cdnjs.cloudflare–this has been updated to show the more commonly used domain for next year).

 After this we're back to Google with YouTube, and Maps two spots later.
 The remaining spots are filled with CDNs for other popular libraries and tools.

 ## Performance impact of third parties

 It's difficult to definitely explain the performance impact of third parties on websites.
-There is no clear-cut answer as to whether using a third party is good or bad.
 While there are certainly impacts on needlessly loading up your website with every third-party tool, widget, tracker and whatever else you can think of, that's also true of first-party content.
-Bloat is bad, wherever it comes from and blaming third parties for making it too easy for websites to add, is perhaps pointing the finger at the wrong party here!
+Bloat is bad, wherever it comes from, and blaming third parties for making it too easy for websites to add, is perhaps pointing the finger at the wrong party here!
+Site owners have a responsibility to look at the impact of all that third-party content and decide if the functionality is worth the potential performance impact.
+Saying that, as a third party’s business is in allowing their content or service to be hosted on many websites, they have a duty too to ensure they minimise the negative impact of that.

+### Using third-party domains versus self-hosting

-There is a definite cost to connecting to another domain, even though most third parties will be using a globally distributed, high performance CDN and many web performance advocates (including myself!) recommend self-hosting where possible to avoid this penalty.
-This is particularly relevant now that all the major browsers have moved away from sharing caches between pages, so the claim that once one site has downloaded that resource, others can benefit from it is no longer true.
+There is a definite cost to connecting to another domain, even though most third parties will be using globally distributed, high-performance CDNs, and many web performance advocates (including myself!) recommend self-hosting where possible to avoid this penalty.
+This is particularly relevant now that all the major browsers have moved away from sharing caches between origins, so the claim that once one site has downloaded that resource, others can benefit from it is no longer true.
 Though this was a questionable claim even in the past in this author's opinion given the number of versions of libraries, and limitations of the HTTP cache.

 Saying that, rarely is life as definitive as we would like and, in some cases self-hosting may actually cost performance.
 I've [written before how the question on whether to self-host Google Fonts](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/) is not as clear cut as it might seem and requires a degree of expertise to ensure you are replicating all that Google Fonts does for you in the performance front.
+To avoid that hassle you can just use the hosted version, and ensure you're [reducing the performance impact as much as possible](https://csswizardry.com/2020/05/the-fastest-google-fonts/).

 Similarly, image CDNs can optimize media better than most and, more importantly, can do this automatically without the need of manual steps that will inevitably be skipped or done incorrectly on occasion.

+So it's not the fact they are third-party resources, so much as what those resources are doing.
+And most third-party usage depends on the third-party service, rather than just as a place to serve it from.

+### Popular third parties embeds and their performance impact

 To try to investigate the performance impact of third parties, we will instead look at some of the most popular third-party embeds as some have a bad name in web performance circles so let's see if the bad reputation is really deserved.
 To do that we'll be making use of two Lighthouse audits: [Eliminate render blocking resources](https://web.dev/render-blocking-resources/) and [Reduce the impact of third-party code](https://web.dev/third-party-summary/), based on some [similar research](https://docs.google.com/spreadsheets/d/1Td-4qFjuBzxp8af_if5iBC0Lkqm_OROb7_2OcbxrU_g/edit?usp=sharing&resourcekey=0-ZCfve5cngWxF0-sv5pLRzg) by [Houssein Djirdeh](https://twitter.com/hdjirdeh).

-### Popular third parties and their impact on render
+#### Popular third parties and their impact on render

 To investigate this, we use the Lighthouse render-blocking resources audit, and limit it just to third-party resources, by linking up to the third-party web resources library.